labiguime/hello-world/README.md

 # hello-world
 Let's uphold the tradition!

-My name is Léo and I'm passionate about solving problems.
+My name is Léo and I'm passionate about problem solving.

 "To her, who opened my mind...
 6 years ago" -me